 - How do I get around?
 Just like any major city, we’ve got ridesharing like Lyft and Uber.
+We also have e-scooters and e-bikes for point-to-point rental, particularly downtown.
 We also have public transportation that works really well if the train line or bus route goes to where you are going, but there are definitely limitations.

 - Riding bikes is a great way to get around when it’s not too cold.
 If you end up getting a job downtown, it will be pretty easy for you to get around and do all your normal things without a car.

-- When we want to get out to the mountains, we’ll rent a Car2Go or Zipcar.
+- When we want to get out to the mountains, we’ll rent a Colorado Careshare or Zipcar.
 If we need to go further than the companies allow in terms of mileage, a traditional car rental place is another option.